-Driving from Auckland to Paihia is a 3-hour trip (non-stop) on a busy New Zealand state highway.
-It’s a good idea to allow extra time for rest breaks, a meal or a wander around one of the towns along the way.
+Driving from Auckland to Paihia is approximately a 3 hour trip (non-stop) on a busy New Zealand state highway.
+It's a good idea to allow extra time for rest breaks, a meal or a wander around one of the towns along the way.

 Travelling to the Bay of Islands by car gives you the flexibility to stop at some of the interesting towns and attractions.
 We think you'll enjoy taking your time and spending a couple of days exploring Northland and the Bay of Islands.

 Here are two options for driving from Auckland to the Bay of Islands: a scenic route, with some suggestions for stops and activities along the way, and the faster, more direct option that includes a toll road.

 Auckland to Bay of Islands (the scenic route)

 Travel time 30 minutes

 Head north on the northern motorway from Auckland and exit at Orewa, a seaside town on the edge of a long, white sand surf beach.
 Take a stroll through the shops and cafes, explore one of the northern bush trails, or take a quick dip in the ocean.

 If you’re travelling with kids, Orewa’s seaside playground is a great spot for a quick run around to burn some energy.

 Travel time 30 minutes

 Continuing north from Orewa towards Paihia, you’ll pass a small settlement called Puhoi, a historic rural town renowned for producing cheese.
 Stop for a bite to eat and grab some delicious locally-made cheese to go!
 If you’re visiting the famous Puhoi Valley Cheese Factory, the road is unsealed for approximately 3 kilometres (1.8 miles) of the journey.

 As you continue on towards Warkworth, enjoy lush native forest and scenic farmland.